Vegan sightseeing, tourism & dining: Candle Cafe West, Central Park, and Blossom on Columbus. Plus, a sighting of Banksy graffiti.

 They were velvety smooth and delicious.
 I think I could have been happy with just a big bowl of them.
 The dish was then covered in a light white wine lemon caper sauce.

 David opted for the grilled kale salad, which came with beluga lentils, string beans, turnips, avocado, and sunflower seeds in a chive vinaigrette.

 He also added grilled tempeh to the dish for some extra staying power.

 Oh, and one more thing about Candle Cafe West – they deliver!
 I half wanted to order delivery to the hotel just because I could.

 Can you imagine being able to get this delivered to your home?
 I seriously haven’t ordered anything via delivery since 2010!
 (Our college town pizza options leave a lot to be desired…) But if could order something like this to my door?
 Absolutely!

 Blossom on Columbus

 Candle Café West wasn’t the only vegan restaurant in the area (far from it!).

-I ordered the gyro, and it was one of the best things that I ate while in New York.
+I ordered the gyro.
+It was one of the best things that I ate while in New York.